xzl01/ghc/docs/users_guide/separate_compilation.rst

-    If you have trouble because of running out of space in ``/tmp`` (or wherever your installation thinks temporary files should go), you may use the :ghc-flag:`-tmpdir ⟨dir⟩` option option to specify an alternate directory.
+    If you have trouble because of running out of space in ``/tmp`` (or wherever your installation thinks temporary files should go), you may use the :ghc-flag:`-tmpdir ⟨dir⟩` option to specify an alternate directory.
 For example, ``-tmpdir .`` says to put temporary files in the current working directory.